We are excited to announce that Hardware Workshop is coming back to New York on October 19th and 20th.

 What makes this workshop unique is the quality of the content, the deep operational experience of the teachers, and the long term connections you will make.
 Hand curated, each teacher covers a unique topic that falls within the startup’s life cycle from an idea to reaching market fit.

 WHO SHOULD ATTEND?

-This is our Level 1 program, for startups that are going from an idea to successfully shipping their first product.
+This is for startups that are going from an idea to successfully shipping their first product.
 We have 12 different 60 minute sessions, taught by experienced operators, covering a variety of topics from defining your product to picking the right suppliers to successfully launching your company.